artefactory/redis-team-THM/blog/content/05_redis_vss.md

 Using these different algorithms, Redis can then return the top 100 most semantically similar sentences across millions of documents, ordered by increasing vector distance.

-RediSearch is a piece of technology that bridges the gap between data science teams who know how to build models, and integration to production environments and allow data science and data engineering teams to work together on the same platform.
+RediSearch is a piece of technology that bridges the gap between data science teams who know how to build models, and production environments thus allowing data science and data engineering teams to work together on the same platform.

 It also provides a real-time endpoint where users can formulate live queries and retrieve the most relevant documents.